orenavidan/orenavidan.github.io/README.md

 ['city_Hamburg' 'myCSV15.csv, myCSV6.csv, myCSV8.csv, myCSV9.csv, myCSV12.csv, myCSV11.csv, myCSV17.csv, myCSV19.csv, myCSV10.csv, myCSV5.csv, myCSV1.csv, myCSV13.csv, myCSV18.csv, myCSV7.csv, myCSV2.csv, myCSV0.csv, myCSV4.csv']
 ```

-Our work comes to solve the small file problem under Object Storage, and to suggest that if we make an aggregation of small files into larger ones, processing time will be reduced.
-In the experiment, we will measure the change in processing time - with and without the aggregation step.
+Our experiment comes to suggest a solution to the small file problem under Object Storage.
+Our suggestions was to aggregate small files into larger ones, prior to executing the MapReduce process, and by that reduce processing time.
+In the experiment, we will run the program two timws - with and without the aggregation step, and measure the differences in the time it took to perform the task.

 Our results show a 60% improvement in processing time with the aggregation process prior to using MapReduce.